sal55/langs/compilem.md

 ### Standard Headers

 Not relevant.
-Basic language features do not need dozens of tiny headers to be specified.
+Basic language features do not need dozens of tiny headers to be specified, or the headers to exist.

 ### Standard Library

 Not relevant.

 I decided to just use the C library that comes with Windows, msvcrt.dll.
 Although not official, every Windows system will have it.

-But if you do have to provide one, well this particular library provides about 1500 functions, a lot of work!

 ### const attribute